0x0is1/iptv-desktop/README.md

 </details>

 ## Copyright
-We respect privacy and copyrights, if iptv-org wants to remove this content please reach us by [mail](mailto:://0x0is1@protonmail.com). we will remove the content asap.
+We respect privacy and copyrights, if iptv-org wants to remove this content please reach us by [mail](mailto:://0x0is1@protonmail.com). we will remove the content.

-## Future development

-- Bugs fixing
-- New Features
-- Completely deployed binaries
-- `qmake` file for manual-compilation

 ## Feedback